BruideIV/Goodbye-World/README.md

 My discovery is there is a larger realm within the blue planet

 Like the Gods of olympus before me
-I will create my Vision of man!
+I will create my vision of man!

 Hello World!
 Hahahahahahahaha